['Waste']

 - Aboveground storage tanks and fill pipes used to transfer used oil into underground storage tanks must be labeled with the words “Used Oil,” Hazardous Waste,” and the initial date of accumulation.
 Containers must also be labeled with the name and address of the generator.

-- To ship individual containers of used oil:
+- To ship individual containers of used oil, the generator must label shipped containers with:

-- HAZARDOUS WASTE – State and Federal Law Prohibit Improper Disposal.
-If found, contact the nearest police or public safety authority, the U.S. Environmental Protection Agency or the California Department of Health Services
+- HAZARDOUS WASTE — State and Federal Law Prohibit Improper Disposal.
+If found, contact the nearest police or public safety authority, the U.S. Environmental Protection Agency or the California Department of Health Services.

-- Generator’s name and address
+- Generator’s name and address.

-- Proper Department of Transportation (DOT) shipping name
+- Proper Department of Transportation (DOT) shipping name.

-- Uniform Hazardous Waste Manifest number and the shipping identification number (if an individual manifest is used)
+- Uniform Hazardous Waste Manifest number and the shipping identification number (if an individual manifest is used).

 - Generators that do not transport their own used oil must use a hazardous waste manifest.